 Clinical Trials Manager Specializations & Degree Types

-Clinical trial management professionals can enter this field with a variety of educational backgrounds.
+Clinical trial management professionals can enter this field with various educational backgrounds.
 The most common educational path is to earn a bachelor’s, master’s, or certificate in clinical trial management or administration.
 However, professionals can enter this field with any combination of healthcare and management experience or education.
 To be successful in this field, professionals typically must have extensive experience in clinical trials.

 Admissions Requirements for Clinical Trials Manager Programs

-Master’s degrees and certificate programs expect applicants to have already earned a bachelor’s degree.
+Master’s degrees and certificate programs expect applicants to earn bachelor’s degrees.
 Undergraduate degrees must typically be in a healthcare-related field.
 Many master’s and certificate programs also require candidates to have experience already working in clinical trials or other aspects of health care.

 Clinical Trials Manager Program Accreditation